Matt-Roden/Matt-Roden/README.md

 ### Matt Roden: Aspiring Developer 💻, Student 📚, Noise Maker and Recorder 🎧, Dog-Dad 🐶

-As a Front End Development Student at the Turing School of Software & Design, I am currently sharpening my skills in React, OOP, TDD, JavaScript, HTML5, and CSS through both indpendent and collaborative projects.
+An inspired, problem solver with a tremendous thirst for learning and delivering quality solutions.
+I am a Front End Software Developer specializing in JavaScript, React, HTML5, Sass/SCSS, OOP, and Test Driven Development.
+My prior experiences as a Field Service Technician and an Audio Engineer have allowed me to lead and see through long winded and large scale projects from start to finish, as well as successfully servicing and managing dozens of smaller projects.
+I am interested in a future career in music technology, and building tools that are delightful to use that empower people to share their voice and broadcast their talents to the world.

 I aim to bring a sense of empathy and inclusion to every project I work on.

-I am interested in learning more about designing and building music and sound based tools and applications as well as making these types of tools accessible to all!

 ### Reach Out: